janschultecom/20181025-strongly-typed-martini/README.md

 **** RESULT: SAFE **************************************************************
 ```

-**If you see this, you are good to go 🙌!
-You don't have to do anything more!
-See you at the workshop! **
+**If you see this, you are good to go 🙌!** You don't have to do anything else!
+See you at the workshop!

 # Alternative installation